scidam/cmsplugin-nvd3/README.rst

 Requirements
 ============

-Plugin works as expected and tested under Python 2.7 and Python 3.4.
-The following libraries (along with those required by django-cms) are required
+The plugin works as expected under Python 2.7 and Python 3.4.
+The following libraries (along with those required by django-cms) are necessary:

 - ``Django`` >= 1.5
 - ``django-cms`` >= 2.4 (include all of Django CMS 3.x releases)